Tampa Child Custody Attorney – Time Sharing / Parental Responsibilities

 Parental Rights Attorney Tampa Bay, Florida

 In Florida, there are many attorneys who work solely for “father’s rights.”
 Attorney Sanchez is also a father’s rights advocate and will fight for fathers who wish to establish a relationship with their child or children.
 However, our family law firm also advocates for women’s custody rights.
 Making a presumption that only fathers are being denied parental rights would be disingenuous.
-Attorney Sanchez considers himself a Tampa family law attorney who will fight for the “parental rights” of both men and women while focusing on the best interest of the child or children.
+Attorney Sanchez considers himself a Tampa child custody attorney who will fight for the “parental rights” of both men and women while focusing on the best interest of the child or children.
 Our law firm can help you to establish paternity, set, amend or enforce child support and timesharing orders.
 Once paternity is established, child support and time sharing is generally ordered.

 Do You Owe Back Child Support?